 Fire Decomposition: Carbon dioxide, and if combustion is incomplete, carbon monoxide and smoke.
-Hydrogen chloride gas, other compounds of chlorine.
+Nitrogen and its compounds, and under some circumstances, oxides of nitrogen.
+Occasionally hydrogen cyanide gas in reducing atmospheres.
+Hydrogen fluoride gas and other compounds of fluorine.
 Water.
 Carbon monoxide poisoning produces headache, weakness, nausea, dizziness, confusion, dimness of vision, disturbance of judgment, and unconsciousness followed by coma and death.